TD-NeRF: Novel Truncated Depth Prior for Joint Camera Pose and Neural Radiance Field Optimization: Experimental Evaluation

 \subsubsection{On Camera Pose Estimation}

 Our proposed method significantly outperforms other baselines in all metrics for camera pose estimation.
-NoPe-NeRF~\cite{bian2023nope} is the state-of-the-art NeRF designed for pose-unknown novel view synthesis.
-NeRFmm~\cite{wang2021nerfmm} is one of the key benchmarks in the pose-unknown NeRF approach.
-We evaluated its performance on three datasets.
+NoPe-NeRF~\cite{bian2023nope}, a state-of-the-art NeRF designed for pose-unknown novel view synthesis, and NeRFmm~\cite{wang2021nerfmm}, a key benchmark in pose-unknown NeRF approaches, were evaluated on three datasets.
 For LLFF~\cite{mildenhall2019llff} and Tanks and Temples~\cite{knapitsch2017tanks}, where the ground truth pose is not available, we utilized the pose provided by COLMAP~\cite{pollefeys1999sfm} as the reference.
 As shown in \cref{tab:pose-llff,tab:nvs-tanks}.
 Our method demonstrates a significant reduction in errors on the LLFF, achieving improvements of 44.8\%, 66.4\%, and 49.8\% compared to the state-of-the-art methods.
 Similarly, on the Tanks and Temples, our method achieves reductions in errors of 8.88\%, 5.27\%, and 10.02\%, respectively.
-To further validate the robustness of our approach, we conducted experiments on the BLEFF~\cite{wang2021nerfmm}, which contains the ground truth of the camera pose.
+To further validate the robustness of our approach, we conducted experiments on the BLEFF~\cite{wang2021nerfmm}, which contains the ground truth camera poses.
 Our method outperforms the current state-of-the-art method by a considerable margin in terms of error reduction.
 We provide quantitative results and a qualitative visualization in \cref{tab:pose-bleff} and \cref{fig:pose-vis}, respectively.
 Our method achieves better quantitative and qualitative results than previous state-of-the-art methods.
 This experiment demonstrates that our method can optimize the camera pose simultaneously in both indoor and outdoor scenes with large motion changes.